-- Monday, August 12 Friday August 16 at the Administration Building, Room 236 B, 225 N. Beaumont Rd.
-Prairie du Chien. - Tuesday, August 20 and Wednesday, August 21 at 9 the Fairgrounds.
-All tags NEED to be picked up by 3PM on Wednesday, August 21st.
-No exceptions!
-Please remember this is \$5-Youth Exhibitor Fee and \$10-Open Exhibitor Fee. - If you do not pay your fees you will not get your back tags for livestock showing and will forfeit your premium checks. - Wednesday, August 21st. - ENTRY TAG CORRECTIONS will be accepted e. from Monday, August 12 to Friday, August 16 from 9am to 4pm UW-Extension Office and will be available for pick up at the fairground's office Tuesday, August 20th, 9am to 4pm and Wednesday, August 21 from 9am to 3pm there will be no tags will be allowed to be picked up after 3pm on Wednesday, August 21st.
-No entry tags will be corrected at the fair.
-See www.crawfordcountywisconsinfair.com for entry tag correction form.
-Entry Tag Correction form is ONLY for tag corrections, NOT for forgotten items; those items need to be entered through the online entry process. - Junior division competition is open to all members in 2. good standing of a Crawford County 4-H, FFA, FFA-HERO, Boy Scouts, Girl Scouts or other supervised youth group.
+- a.
+Read all rules, regulations, department descriptions and items carefully, even if you are a returning exhibitor. - b.
+Read the Code of Conduct found on page 4 of the premium book.
+When you submit your online entry, you are acknowledging you have read and understand the Liability Agreement, Code of Conduct, Rules and Regulations and agree to abide by all items contained within the agreements. - c.
+Each exhibitor 9 years of age and above will receive a complimentary wristband to gain them free admission to the Crawford County Fair. - d.
+Only online entries are accepted.
+Online entry will open on Tuesday, June 1st.
+Online entries are due on or before 9:00PM, Wednesday, June 30th.
+ANY ENTRY SUBMITTED AFTER 9:00 PM July 11th WILL HAVE A LATE FEE OF \$15.00 ADDED TO THE ENTRY FEE no exceptions.
+If you have any problems with registration, please contact the Fair Coordinator.
+If you do not have computer access, please contact the Fair Office to make arrangements to use a computer or visit your local library. - e.
+ALL LATE ENTRY TAGS WILL BE AVAILABLE FOR PICK UP ON WEDNESDAY, AUGUST 25th AT THE FAIR. - Junior division competition is open to all members in good standing of a Crawford County 4-H, FFA, FFA-HERO, Boy Scouts, Girl Scouts or other supervised youth group.
 Youth in grades K-2 enter only in Department 17J.
 All other Junior Division youth must be in grade 3 or up, and less than 20 years of age.
-Ages and grades are as of January 1 of this year. - 3.
-Division in the same department. - 4.
-All exhibitors who plan to stay overnight at the Crawford County fairgrounds must complete an Overnight Registration Form.
-All exhibitors, siblings and parents must have an admission wristband. - Campers are encouraged to utilize the Stump Dodger 5.
-Campground adjacent to the fairgrounds.
-Camping is and tents must be registered with the Fair Office.
+Ages and grades are as of January 1 of the current year. - NO EXHIBITOR may enter in both the Junior and Open Division in the same department. - All exhibitors who plan to stay overnight at the Crawford County fairgrounds must complete an Overnight Registration Form.
+All exhibitors, siblings and parents must have an admission wristband.
+See attached Overnight Form. - 4.
+Campers are encouraged to utilize the Stump Dodger Campground adjacent to the fairgrounds.
+Camping is only allowed for exhibitors and superintendents.
+Campers and tents must be registered with the Fair Office.
 NO campers will be allowed in the parking area.
 All tents/campers will receive a number which must be displayed at all times.
 Campers without numbers will be fined \$20 per night.
 Please be courteous to neighbors when using generators or other equipment while camping.
-COST IS \$20 FOR FOUR NIGHTS. - Premiums paid will be determined by the maximum 6. placing's by state aide and as determined by the judges.
-No entry can be entered twice into the fair in any category 22. in any department.
+Cost is \$20 for 4 nights. - 5.
+Premiums paid will be determined by the maximum placing's by state aide and as determined by the judges.
+No entry can be entered twice into the fair in any category in any department.
 If entered multiple times both items will be disqualified.
-NO EXCEPTIONS! - 7.
+NO EXCEPTIONS! - 6.
 Only one entry may be exhibited under each item number.
-All exhibits must be prepared during the current year. - The premiums awarded by the Fair will be indicated as follows: 8.
+All exhibits must be prepared during the current year. - 7.
+The premiums awarded by the Fair will be indicated as follows: